 The downside is, it’s at the patient’s own expense, and is likely to be 2 or 3 years away from being added to the Pharmaceutical Benefits Scheme (PBS).

-The good news for me, aside from the cost, is I’ve been approved under the scheme to start using Medical Cannabis, and I’ll be receiving my first prescription in a couple of days.
+The good news for me, aside from the cost, I was approved under the scheme to start using Medical Cannabis.

-I’ll be starting on a low dose twice a day.
-If it is not working I can increase the dose every 3 to 4 days until I reach 1ml twice a day.
-I’ll be monitored fortnightly by the Cannabis Access Clinic Doctor and if the first product doesn’t work, there are numerous others to choose from.
+I started on a low dose twice a day and was advised, if it wasn’t working, to increase the dose every 3 to 4 days until I reached 1ml twice a day.
+I was monitored fortnightly by the Cannabis Access Clinic Doctor and was encouraged to know if the first product didnt work, there were numerous others to choose from.

-I need to draw on some intangible lemonade ingredients too.
+I needed to draw on some intangible lemonade ingredients too.
 I need hope.

 Hope the Australian Government will recognise the need for this medication to be approved as a PBS product.
-I won’t be able to afford it’s cost ongoing if it’s not.
+I simply couldn’t afford it’s cost ongoing if it’s not.